Envelopes and refinements in categories, with applications to Functional Analysis: Envelope and refinement

 \brem Another extreme situation is when $\varPhi=\Mor({\tt K})$.
 For a given object $X$ the essential thing here is that the class $\varPhi$ contains the local identity of $X$:

 For any extension $\sigma$ the diagram

 implies that $\sigma$ must be a co-retraction (moreover, the dotted arrow here must be unique).
-In the special case of $\varOmega=\Epi$ this is possible only if $\sigma$ is an isomorphism.
+When $\varOmega\subseteq\Epi$ this is possible only if $\sigma$ is an isomorphism.
 As a corollary, in this case the envelope of $X$ coincides with $X$ (up to an isomorphism):

 \erem

 \centerline{\bf Properties of envelopes:}

 \bit{\it